Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

-If anyone possesses an incorrect interpretation of the Stokes multiplier, then it is surely Paris himself, who seems to believe that the Stokes multiplier should only multiply the leading subdominant exponential in a complete asymptotic expansion.
+If anyone possesses an incorrect interpretation of the Stokes multiplier, then it must be Paris, who seems to believe that the Stokes multiplier should only multiply the leading subdominant exponential in a complete asymptotic expansion.
 Neither Stokes nor Dingle were concerned with the leading exponential in a complete asymptotic expansion, although it must be said that they did not study situations where a Stokes line possesses an infinite number of singularities.
 In addition, the Berry/Olver derivation of Stokes smoothing presented earlier does not isolate the leading exponential in the subdominant part of an asymptotic solution at the expense of the other terms.
-Despite this, it is not incorrect to isolate or factor out the leading exponential from all the other subdominant exponential terms and then to refer to all the remaining terms as a multiplier, even though it is not what Dingle and Berry originally had in mind.
+Despite this, however, it is not incorrect to isolate or factor out the leading exponential from all the other subdominant exponential terms and then to refer to all the remaining terms as a multiplier, even though it is not what Dingle and Berry originally had in mind.

-The problem with Paris's approach like that of Berry and Olver is that in order to come up with improved results on standard Poincar$\acute{{\rm e}}$ asymptotics is that they have been forced to truncate at some stage in their analyses.
-As a result, we see the standard asymptotic constructs such as the $\sim$ symbol and $+ \cdots$, appear in Paris's results, which are given by (3.1) to (3.4) in Ref.\ \cite{par14}.
-Thus, Paris's version of the Stokes multiplier is given as
+The problem with Paris's approach like that of Berry and Olver is that in order to come up with improved results on standard Poincar$\acute{{\rm e}}$ asymptotics, they have been forced to truncate at some stage in their analyses.
+As a result, we see the standard asymptotic constructs such as the $\sim$ symbol and $+ \cdots$, appear in (3.1) to (3.4) of Ref.\ \cite{par14}.
+That is, Paris's version of the Stokes multiplier is given by

 where $\gamma=1 + i\, \exp(i \theta)$, $C_0=B_0 \exp(-2\pi i \omega |z|) + \exp(i \omega \nu)/(1+ \exp(-i \omega))$,

 $\alpha=2 N_0 -1-2 \pi |z|$, $\nu= 2N_0-1$, $N_0$ is the optimal point of truncation and